Final Oral Defense Guidelines for graduate programs and research students

 The "Defense Procedures Guidelines" and the "Guidelines on Attendance at Major Paper, Thesis and Dissertation Defenses" are also available from the "Student Forms" webpage under 'Thesis and dissertation forms'.

-1. the student is to obtain signatures from all committee members on one copy of the Approval page and complete the document submission ("deposit") with the Faculty of Graduate Studies.
-Review instructions for student about obtaining electronic signatures on the Approval page.
+The student is to obtain approval signatures from all committee members and complete the 3-step document submission ("deposit") with the Faculty of Graduate Studies.

-• Note that if students are targeting a specific deadline i.e. for graduation or end-of-term completion, Step 1 of the deposit must be initiated within the posted deadline for this purpose, which may be prior to the oral defense - these deadlines are posted on the Important Dates webpage
+• if students are targeting a specific deadline i.e. for graduation or Phase I completion, it is the student's responsibility to start the deposit within the posted deadline for this purpose, which may be prior to the oral defense - these deadlines are posted each term on the Important Dates webpage

 Embargo / withholding request

 A digital copy of the deposited document will be added as open access to the University of Windsor Scholarship@UWindsor digital insitutional repository as well as to ProQuest (theses and dissertations only).
-If the document needs to be withheld temporarily from the public for a variety of valid reasons (e.g. pending publication), at the time of depositing the candidate and their research supervisor(s) may request a period of withholding from circulation, as described in the deposit steps.
+If the document needs to be withheld temporarily from the public for a variety of valid reasons (e.g. pending publication), at the time of depositing the candidate and their research supervisor(s) may request a period of withholding from circulation, as described in the deposit instructions under section titled "Request for withholding/embargo".